psychoinformatics-de/fairly-big-processing-workflow/README.md

 At this point, the dataset can be cloned from the datastore, and its file contents can be retrieved via ``datalad get``.
 A recomputation can be done on a per-file level with ``datalad rerun``.
+The input RIA store and the analysis dataset can be removed, if you want to.

 ## Common problems and how to fix them